 Frequently Asked Questions

-Why to buy a helicopter and not a quad or multicopter drone?
+Why should I buy a UAV helicopter and not a quad or multicopter UAV?

-Why buy the electric Velos UAV and not a gasoline Helicopter?
+What is the difference between the electric Velos UAV and a gasoline powered UAV?

-Gasoline helicopters are noisy and have gas emissions and turbulence that may create problems to sensitive equipment and sensors.
-In addition, the gasoline motors are very prone to failures while Velos UAV has a fully redundant twin motor design.
-Furthermore, the maintenance of an electric motor is simpler, cheaper and less frequent.
+Gasoline helicopters are noisy and have gas emissions and turbulence that may create problems for sensitive equipment and sensors.
+In addition, gasoline motors are prone to failure while Velos UAV has a fully redundant twin motor design, which is more reliable and requires less maintenance.

 How long it takes to receive my Velos UAV?